DE

 Rapunzel founder Joseph Wilhelm and school principal Sister Esther Buberwa inaugurate a new dormitory at the Hekima Girls‘ Secondary School.

-It is already the third visit of Rapunzel founder and managing director, Joseph Wilhelm, to the Hekima Girls‘ Secondary School in Tanzania, not far from the shores of Lake Victoria.
+It is already the third visit of Rapunzel founder and shareholder, Joseph Wilhelm, to the Hekima Girls‘ Secondary School in Tanzania, not far from the shores of Lake Victoria.
 Even with our modern means of transportation, the trip takes 24 hours from the home base in the Allgäu region.

 The pupils from the Hekima Girls‘ Secondary School sing and dance enthusiastically for the visitor from Germany.
 The staccato of the dancing girls’ feet stirs up the red African dust.
 Then the nuns who run the school also join in the dance and support the performance with shouts of joy.
 Even the sister in charge, Sister Esther Buberwa, with her more than 60 years shows her best hip swing and entertains the German visitor.